26 Dec Boat trip to Rottnest Island, Western Australia

 If you plan to visit Australia, Western Australia has some incredible scenery and beautiful beaches.
+The region is full of blue skies, beautiful landscapes, and ancient cultures to explore.
+It also features some of the country’s best cuisine and a number of wineries for visitors to check out along the way.
 One of the highlights is taking a trip to Rottnest Island, which is located 18km off the coast of Western Australia near Fremantle and Perth.

 Nicknamed ‘rotto’ by the people of Perth, Rottnest Island is a popular weekend spot for the locals, and is easily accessible by ferry, air or boat.
 It’s also a fantastic place for tourists to get away from it all and enjoy the laid back island atmosphere.